-Waterbury is a gateway to some of Vermont’s most visited tourist destinations, Ben & Jerry’s and Cold Hollow Cider Mill.
-Waterbury Village is home to a colorful mix of residential neighborhoods, civic and cultural facilities, and independent, small businesses.
+Known for its central location, recreation and beer, Waterbury is also a hub for some of Vermont’s most visited tourist destinations.
+These attractions include Ben & Jerry’s Ice Cream Factory and Cold Hollow Cider Mill.
+Downtown Waterbury is home to a colorful mix of small, independent businesses, charming neighborhoods, and civic and cultural facilities.

-Waterbury Village grew as a regional transportation and commercial center with the advent of in the mid-19th and early 20th centuries, which is reflected in the many historic commercial and residential structures erected during this period.
-The Village is listed on the National Register of Historic Places as a historic district and contains an impressive collection of historically and architecturally distinctive structures.
-Many of Waterbury’s civic and institutional resources are located here, including the municipal offices, the public library, Historical Center, Thatcher Brook Primary School, the post office, several churches, the Amtrak Station/Visitors Center, the Waterbury State Office Complex, the Main St. fire station, and several recreation facilities.
+Downtown Waterbury grew as a regional transportation and commercial center with the advent of the railroad in the mid-19th and early 20th centuries.
+This is reflected in the many historic structures erected during this period.
+Most of downtown is listed on the National Register of Historic Places as a historic district.
+Downtown Waterbury contains a broad collection of historically and architecturally distinctive buildings.
+Many of Waterbury’s civic and institutional resources are located here.
+One will also find a mix of unique stores, acclaimed restaurants, public artwork, and cultural and historic institutions.
+With its central location, recreation and craft beer, visitors will find out why Waterbury is worth the trip.

 The settlement of Colbyville includes the village area from the foot of Blush Hill northward on Route 100.
 It contains a mixture of residences, commercial services, and manufacturing facilities.
 The area was first settled in 1788.
 The upper and lower falls on Thatcher Brook in Colbyville provided power for several mill and manufacturing operations through the 1800’s.
 Historical records suggest that the Colby mills were probably the first large mills in Waterbury.
 A schoolhouse once stood at the current site of a gas station.
 In the 1940’s, the Colby Mansion was the Colby Private Hospital for the elderly; it is now used as an office building.

 Along Route 100 and the nearby area to the east, Waterbury Center is one of Waterbury’s earliest settlements.
-Here you’ll find the Waterbury Grange Hall Cultural Center, a post office, the Maple St. fire station, recreation areas, and a residential neighborhood.
-Nearby is the Green Mountain Seminary Building, which is listed on the National Register of Historic Places and provides affordable housing and an art studio.
+This area is comprised of recreation areas, residential neighborhoods, the Grange Hall & Cultural Center, and more municipal facilities.
+Nearby are more buildings listed on the National Register of Historic Places, including the Green Mountain Seminary Building, which provides affordable housing and an art studio.
 Waterbury Center is a well-preserved example of a rural agricultural settlement, pre-dating Victorian-era Colbyville and Waterbury Village.

-In the midst of a dense, mixed-use, residential settlement are major tourist attractions recalling the area’s rich agri-tourism and locally-grown business culture.
-Also located in the center are the Waterbury Center Community Church, another site listed on the National Register for Historic Places, and the Headquarters and Visitor Center for the Green Mountain Club, the organization that conserves and maintains the Long Trail.
+In the midst of this eclectic mixed-use area are major tourist attractions that recall the area’s central location, recreation, craft beer, rich agritourism and locally-grown business culture.
+Waterbury Center is also home to the Headquarters and Visitor Center for the Green Mountain Club, the organization that conserves and maintains the Long Trail.

 Submitted by DiscoverWaterbury.com There’s no better way to beat the winter blues than at this popular winter festival where community members and visitors come together to play, laugh, sing, and dance!
 This 10-day event boasts a lineup of unique and exciting events...